datadesse/Google_Data_Analytics_Capstone_Project/README.md

 **Data source and Tools used**
 - I used Python's libraries-BeautifulSoup, Requests and Pandas to scrape details of Data Analyst jobs advertising- titles, dates, salaries, locations, employers and working hours from [REED UK website](www.reed.co.uk) to answer the problems
+- I experimented with my line of codes on the first page of the website before applying it to all pages then I created a single function that can automatically extract the required information from all pages and saved the data as a CSV file.

 **Tools used for Analysis**